How to Manage Health Checks on a Vultr Load Balancer

 Health Checks on a Vultr Load Balancer monitor the status of your backend servers by periodically sending requests to them.
 These checks assess whether a server is healthy and responsive, enabling the Load Balancer to route traffic only to servers that are functioning correctly.
 By configuring health checks, you ensure that traffic is directed away from servers experiencing issues, maintaining the reliability and performance of your application.

-Follow this guide to manage the health checks on a Vultr Load Balancer using the Vultr Customer Portal, API, or CLI.
+Follow this guide to manage the health checks on a Vultr Load Balancer using the Vultr Customer Portal, API, CLI, or Terraform.

 • Vultr Customer Portal